Said Gutseriev: Personal life

 The second celebration for friends and relatives took place in London in the event hall of The Dorchester hotel.
-Stars of world pop music performed in front of 250 guests: Lionel Richie, Kylie Minogue, Robbie Williams, Pink, as well as the legendary Georgian national ballet "Sukhishvili", the Irish dance ensemble "Spirit of the Dance".
+Stars of world pop music performed in front of 250 guests: Lionel Richie, Kylie Minogue, Robbie Williams, Pink, as well as the Georgian national ballet "Sukhishvili", the Irish dance ensemble "Spirit of the Dance".

 In 2018, the couple had a son, who was named Safarbek after his grandfather.
-In February 2021, the couple had a daughter, named by the ancient Ingush name Deicy (in translation from Ingush - “honor of the fathers”); in June 2022 their second daughter Salma was born.
+In February 2021, the couple had a daughter, named by the ancient Ingush name Deicy (in translation from Ingush - “honor of the fathers”); in June 2022 their second daughter Salma and in January 2024 their third daughter Dayana were born.

 The Pandora Papers leaks revealed that Gutseriev owns a £40m London office block through an offshore company.

+In 2022, a joint investigation by the Belarusian Investigative Center, Transparency International and The Guardian found several properties in London owned by Said Gutseriev.
+Previously, the property owned by Said was mentioned in the Pandora Papers.
+Representatives of the family told reporters that Said has no business ties with his father and that Mikhail Gutseriev has nothing to do with these assets, while at the same time, a significant part of these properties were purchased when Said was still studying and not involved in business.